A person in a suit interacts with a digital interface displaying the word "AI" surrounded by interconnected technology icons.

 Need that any public-area deployment of AI passes human oversight standards and third-party audits before going live.

-Turn governance from a compliance checkbox into an business development differentiator.
+Turn governance from a compliance checkbox into an innovation differentiator.
 Yes—it’s possible.

 How Citizens and Companies Can Engage Today